 Yes, you may use "*" (multiple character) and "?" (single character) wildcards.
 Note that searches may not begin with wildcards or other logical operators.

 Does Acquia Search support attachment indexing?

 Does Acquia Search support multisite search?
-Can I combine multiple content indexes from multiple hosts in the search results on my site?
+Can I combine multiple content indexes from multiple hosts in the search results on my website?